dex4er/Thrall/README.md

 If set, randomizes the number of requests handled by a single worker process between the value and that supplied by `--max-reqs-per-chlid`.
 (default: none)

+## -p, --port

+Binds to a TCP port.
+Defaults to 5000.
+This option is only valid for servers which support TCP sockets.

+Note: default port 5000 may conflict with AirPlay server on MacOS 12 (Monterey) or later.

 ## --pid